Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 San Diego is enormous in comparison, covering 964km2 with a population of 1.4 million people.

-Whilst both locations have plenty of things to do, San Diego has a much wider variety of activities available compared with Palm Springs.
+Whilst both locations have plenty of things to do, I found that San Diego had a much wider variety of activities available compared with Palm Springs which suited me better.

 Activities In Palm Springs